 Dozens of Utah public pool swimmers sickened by chlorine gas

-PLEASANT GROVE, Utah – Chlorine gas has sickened dozens of swimmers at a Utah public pool in what police called a freak accident on Tuesday.
+PLEASANT GROVE, Utah – Chlorine gas has sickened dozens of swimmers at a Utah public pool in what police called a freak accident.

 About 50 people, mostly children, were sickened and ambulances took more than 20 people to hospitals, Smith said.
 The chlorine caused people to cough, vomit and bleed from their noses, he said.